Prominent McHi Alumni

 David has performed in numerous acting roles both in motion pictures and on television.
 He played Odell on the cable TV series Sordid Lives (2008) and also played Slammin' Sammy on Friday Night Lights (2007).
 From 1993 to 1996, he played Cliff Wilson on the award-winning television soap opera Young and the Restless.

-Route 30 (2008), Kiss the Girls (1997), Invader (1996), Same River Twice (1996), and Star Trek: First Contact (1996).
+He has also had roles in the following movies: Route 30 (2008), Kiss the Girls (1997), Invader (1996), Same River Twice (1996), and Star Trek: First Contact (1996).

 Poster for the movie "Madagascar," which featured David's voice work.